GatorSense/MILMinirhizotronSegmentation/README.md

 ## Demo
-For bag size same as instance or image
+case 1: each bag has one inestance or each image per bag

 step 1:
 Run 'Demo_GenearteInstance.m' in MATLAB to generate instance and instance features for MIL algorithm